jraab/raab_swisnf_2015/README.md

 # README

-This repository contains the code used in the manuscript, **Genome-Wide Transcriptional Regulation Mediated by Biochemically Distinct Forms of SWI/SNF**, currently submitted.
+This repository contains the code used in the manuscript, [**Genome-Wide Transcriptional Regulation Mediated by Biochemically Distinct Forms of SWI/SNF**](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1005748).

+If you are just interested in lookin at the ChIP-seq tracks - they are available as a TrackHub on the UCSC browswer [here](http://genome.ucsc.edu/cgi-bin/hgTracks?db=hg19&hubUrl=http://trackhubs.its.unc.edu/magnuslb/jraab/swi_snf/hub.txt)

 Most of the computationally time-consuming analysis was done using a Rocks cluster, so the scripts associated this are not very portable and have many hard-coded links to data and scripts.